teremno/seismic-devnet-workshop/README.md

 - Added try-devnet as a submodule for further setup.

 - Progress: Compiled seismic-compilers (no ssolc), installed solc via Snap or manual download for sforge.

+- Progress: Successfully compiled Walnut.sol with sforge using standard solc 0.8.23 (suint256 replaced with uint256).